Funding in Support of the Pennsylvania Rural Health Model

 Records

-Award recipient is required to maintain proper records - including financial records, supporting documents, statistical records, and all other records pertinent to the program - for the duration of the award, and retain these for a minimum of three years.
-If any litigation, claim, negotiation, audit, or other action involving the award has been started before the expiration of the three years, the records should be retained until completion of the action and resolution of all issues which arise from it, or until the end of the regular three year period, whichever is later
+Recipients are required to maintain grant accounting records 3 years after the date they submit the final Federal Financial Report.
+If any litigation, claim, negotiation, audit or other action involving the award has been started before the expiration of the 3-year period, the records shall be retained until completion of the action and resolution of all issues which arise from it, or until the end of the regular 3-year period, whichever is later.

 Other Assistance Considerations